akornato/ethanos/README.md

 External & public contract functions are covered by [Waffle](https://ethereum-waffle.readthedocs.io) tests.

-## Local dev

-1. `npm i`
-2. `npm run node` starts Hardhat Network
-3. `npm run deploy` deploys the contracts & makes some transactions for testing

-# Advanced Sample Hardhat Project
+## Advanced Sample Hardhat Project

 This project demonstrates an advanced Hardhat use case, integrating other tools commonly used alongside Hardhat in the ecosystem.